 The first tip for anyone weightlifting during pregnancy is to reduce the load compared to what you lifted in your pre-pregnancy days.

-Two good rules of thumb are: (1) aim for around 10-12 reps; and (2) aim for higher repetitions with lower weights vs what you may be used to before getting pregnant.
+As someone who enjoyed lifting weights both before and during my pregnancy, two good rules of thumb that I researched and lived by are: (1) aim for around 10-12 reps; and (2) aim for higher repetitions with lower weights vs what you may be used to before getting pregnant.

 2. Ensure You Have Good Form